-To comply with the Drug Free Schools and Communities Act of 1989 and subsequent amendments, students and employees of UIW are informed that strictly enforced policies are in place which prohibits the unlawful possession, use or distribution of any illicit drugs, including alcohol, on university property or as part of any university sponsored activity.
+To comply with the Drug Free Schools and Communities Act of 1989 and subsequent amendments, UIW policy expressly forbids possession and/or consumption of alcohol by students, employees or guests who are under the minimum legal drinking age of 21 years.
+Possession of drug paraphernalia and the use, manufacture, sale, or distribution of illegal drugs, whether on or off campus, by any student is also prohibited.
 Students and employees are also subject to all applicable legal sanctions under local, state and federal law for any offenses involving illicit drugs on university property or at university sponsored activities.

 The university affirms that illegal drug use is wrong and harmful.
 The use of illegal drugs and alcohol abuse by students and employees could result in cognitive deficits, loss of productivity and other health risks.
 These risks include an increased incidence of accidents which may result in death or permanent injury.
-For information regarding the health effects of alcohol/drug use, the law and resources available to UIW students and staff, please see the appendices of this document.

-Students exhibiting signs of excessive alcohol consumption will, at a UIW Campus Police officer's discretion, be transported via Emergency Medical Services (EMS), and at the student's expense, for medical attention.
+Students exhibiting signs of excessive alcohol consumption will, at a UIW University Police officer's discretion, be transported via Emergency Medical Services (EMS), and at the student's expense, for medical attention.
 Refusal to cooperate with EMS personnel may result in arrest for Emergency Detention in order to ensure the student's health and safety.